 As a seller, you can get more out of your home equity by selling for more in a hot market and a low listing fee.
 Through Redfin.com, you can give buyers an online interactive view of your home with no need for in-person viewings.
 They’ll promote your home with email campaigns, premium placement across Redfin.com, and social media ads.

-Redfin has deepened their technology beyond the initial search to make the home tour, the listing debut, the escrow process, the whole process, faster, easier and worry-free.
+Redfin has deepened its technology beyond the initial search to make the home tour, the listing debut, the escrow process, the whole process, faster, easier and worry-free.
 They have given customers more value, not just by saving each thousand in fees, but by investing in every home we sell, by measuring our performance and improving constantly.

 This real estate website strives to develop technology that improves the process of buying and selling a home every step of the way.
 Here are some of the best features.